PeptideFox

 Injectable

-• Typically 1–2.5 mg subcutaneous, two to three times weekly for 6–8 weeks
+• Protocols typically run 1–2.5 mg subcutaneous, two to three times weekly for 6–8 weeks

 • Regional or grid pattern around scars or lax zones

-• Critical variables: placement depth, procedure timing, substrate (protein, vitamin C)
+• The critical variables are placement depth, procedure timing, and substrate (protein, vitamin C)

 Topical (alternative)